HiroIshikawa/object-recognizer/README.md

   * to kill the process of the process ID : `kill -9 IDnumber`

+## Issues and fixes log

+  * [Follow this link to install and debug the opwncv on raspberrypi]](http://www.pyimagesearch.com/2015/02/23/install-opencv-and-python-on-your-raspberry-pi-2-and-b/)
+  * To link, you should be in virtual env.
+If you wronglly linked outside of virtual env, you should be able to unlink and activate to get in the virtual env and relink again.
+Make sure reboot the pi after this.
+Then test it.

 ## References:

 [How to Install OpenCV on Ubuntu](http://www.pyimagesearch.com/2016/10/24/ubuntu-16-04-how-to-install-opencv/) - How to instlal OpenCV on your machine.